DennisSuitters/LibreCMS/README.md

   - Spam Filter than can Auto Blacklist IP's using custom blacklist text files that can be edited.
   - Project Honey Pot Integration that can Auto Blacklist when check IP's against the httpBL API Service when forms are submitted via visitors.
   - Ability to Add suspicious visitor interactions to Blacklist.
+  - 30 Day Auto-Clearance of Blacklisted IP's.
   - Site Block if visitor's IP is listed in Blacklist, saving servers resources, and to hopefully stop Spammers or Email Harvester's.
   - Database Backup and ability to Prefix Table Names.
+  - Blacklist IP's that try to access WordPress based files.
 - WYSIWYG Editor Content is encoded to get around some server filters blocking data such as iFrames that services such as YouTube use for Embedding.
 - Page and Visitor Tracking.
 - SEO Stats within Content, Google (currently broken), Alexa, and Moz.